tvm1/yamlif/README.md

 MIT

+This project also includes MIT-licensed `py_curses_editor` written by Scott Hansen.
+See `LICENSE-editor.md` for license.

 ## Overview

 Interface structure is defined in YAML file.
 YAML definition file has two basic elements - menu and page.
 Menu